 AI immediately recognized the opportunity to collaborate with Jeffrey on Space architecture, a highly specialized subset of the design sector.
 Since joining the AI team, Jeffrey has been able to explore some fascinating areas of Space architecture with like-minded architects, scientists, and engineers, all while bringing MARSHA one step closer to production.

 While Jeffrey’s career and research is now well-developed, he first became interested in Space architecture during his time working toward his Master of Architecture from the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University.

 “During the middle of my career there, I landed my first choice for a particular studio about Space architecture, which was very conceptual and gave me free reign to explore this area.
 It was an incredible learning environment; if people had an idea, they just went for it.
 It was a formative experience for me,” he described.
 “Before the studio, apart from my fascination with cosmology, what grabbed me were the astronauts in the International Space Station photographing Earth.
 Astronauts give a stunning perspective on our condition on a planet.
 It’s storytelling from a different perspective.”

 As Space architects, Jeffrey and his colleagues consider everything from climate to weather to communications, and more, ultimately pursuing the notion that people really ought to be living in Space.

 “With my chosen field being Space architecture, my approach has to be extremely technically sensitive,” Jeffrey explained.
-As such, he works closely with engineers and scientists, considering how designs can work, realistically, at a physical level.
+As such, he works closely with engineers and scientists.

 He encourages current Northeastern students to partner with engineers, scientists, and more, and explore even the most niche areas of the architecture field – the opportunities are limitless.
 In the meantime, we look forward to seeing how Jeffrey’s projects unfold!